Exercise Programs

 Phases

-Programs can be organized into phases — for example, a 12-week program might have an accumulation phase, an intensification phase, and a deload phase.
-Each phase has its own configuration card and timeline view.
+Programs can be organized into phases (training blocks) — for example, a 12-week program might have an accumulation phase, an intensification phase, and a deload phase.
+Each phase has its own configuration card and timeline view, with its own duration, focus, and RIR progression.

 Volume landmarks